Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance Dustin Lance Black

 “We were at a party and I hadn’t even spoken to him all night.
 I didn’t know what to do or if he was gay at first.”

-Dustin, however, definitely knew, as noted by a joint interview with Tom Daley for Out Magazine’s February 2016 “Love Issue.”
+Dustin, however, claimed to have definitely known about Daley, as noted by a joint interview with Tom for Out Magazine’s February 2016 “Love Issue.”

 Dustin Lance Black and Tom Daley photographed for @outmagazine's Love Issue by Harry Bordenhttps://t.co/oxgDLiqk5b pic.twitter.com/vdF5EQ8gfd